-Identify Radiosensitizing Targeted Drugs:
+Identify Radiosensitizing Targeted Drugs

-Target DNA repair and response pathways in lung cancer, in order to personalize DNA damaging therapies.
+We aim to target DNA repair and response pathways in lung cancer, in order to personalize DNA damaging therapies.

-We also discovered that certain alterations in DNA repair in cancers renders the affected tumors sensitive to proton beam radiation.
+We also discovered that certain alterations in DNA repair in cancers render the affected tumors sensitive to proton beam radiation.
 Developing DNA repair biomarkers to guide the use of proton beam therapy is a major current research focus.